 Will our sessions be confidential?

-Anything you disclose during sessions will remain confidential, unless there is a risk to your safety or to a third party's, or disclosure is required by a court of law or a legal requirement.
-Notes about sessions will be kept securely for 6 years for insurance purposes.
-These notes will be held anonymously and separate to your personal details.
+Anything you disclose during sessions will remain confidential, unless there is a risk to your safety or to someone else's, or disclosure is required by a court of law or a legal requirement.

 As a registered member of the British Association of Counselling and Psychotherapy, I work within their Ethical Framework.
-As part of my professional responsibility to you within this I regularly discuss my work with a qualified clinical supervisor.
-This is to review progress and ensure that clients are receiving the best possible service.
+As part of my professional responsibility to you I regularly discuss my work with a qualified clinical supervisor to ensure that clients are receiving the best possible service.
 I discuss client work anonymously in supervision and will not share any identifying details about you to ensure that your confidentiality is maintained.

 How do I make an appointment?